samcobty/final-project/README.md

 https://final-project-st2l.onrender.com/

 ## Project Overview
 I created a virtual take a penny, leave a penny tray.
 It allows users to enter their name and "leave" and/or "pick up" pennies.
-They can also view how other users interact with the tray through an interactive log.
+They can view how other users interact with the tray through an interactive log.
+Users can also interact with the pennies by dragging them around the tray.

 ## Endpoints
 GET to retrieve all pennies